 That was an education.
 She looked gorgeous.
 Not only that, the small bouquet of lillies made me think that she was decades ahead of me in this one.

 Driving up Central we passed a guy on a motorcycle.
 He had all kinds of camping gear with him, and hanging off the back of all that stuff was a cast-iron frying pan.
 Boy, did I start daydreaming.
-Nothing seems to say "FREEDOM" like a cast-iron frying pan hanging off the back of a motorcycle!
+Nothing seems to say "FREEDOM" like a cast-iron frying pan hanging off the back

 Now I was born a Democrat.
 We don't go to Teas.
 We go to corn boils, chile cook-offs, barbeques, and matanzas.
 Stuff like that.
 We drink out of paper cups and don't use saucers except for collecting paperclips.
 I have to say this: a Tea, even one given by good friends, makes me more than a little uncomfortable.

 There were maybe 10 of us sitting in chairs in the livingroom...mostly women.
 The conversation turned to cats.
 Then bunny rabbits.
 Somehow one guy that I didn't know started talking about freezing his ass off in a blizzard on Wolf Creek Pass.
 Next we talked about that dead Texan who had lost his boots in a blizzard on Wheeler Peak.
 I looked around.
-The women were gone.
+The women wer

 Five o'clock came soon enough.
 When we left I saw what had to be the most startling sight of the afternoon: an enormous creeper climbing a light pole.
 Hey, this is worth the trip.
 What a lovely afternoon, all things considered.